paulroberthill/BlueSCSI-toolbox-Amiga/README.md

 * 1.2 (18.05.2024)
 Thanks to Stefan Reinauer for adding support for the ZuluSCSI! (https://zuluscsi.com/)
 * 1.2c (18.06.2024) Removed some OS3.2 utility.library functions so older OS versions are suported.
 Strncpy => strncpy, Strncat => strncat.
+* 1.3 (08.08.2026) Various fixes from Stefan Reinauer.
+68000 support.
+Chip RAM fix for the logo and others.
+Thanks Stefan!

 BlueSCSI is copyright Eric Helgeson.
 The BlueSCSI name and logo used with permission.